Writer & Teacher

 She has written about William Blake and Walt Whitman and had personal essays published in The Washington Post and Avidly, a Los Angeles Review of Books channel.
 She is currently working on a book of personal essays.

 Sarah grew up in Indianapolis and has called Atlanta, Ithaca, Philadelphia, Cambridge, Watertown and Edinburgh home.
-She currently lives in Ann Arbor with her husband and two children.
+She lives in Ann Arbor with her husband and two children.

 The Washington Post, 3/14/2016